kloverde/jquery-RestrictedTextField/README.md

 See LICENSE for this software's licensing terms.

-ResrictedTextField is a jQuery plugin which ...does what it sounds like.
+ResrictedTextField is a jQuery plugin which enforces data formats on HTML text boxes.
+Data which doesn't match the declared format is rejected.

 ## Features

+* You can choose whether to prevent invalid keystrokes, or to allow them and catch the error to deal with as you wish
 * Supports the following input formats:

 1. Alpha strings
 2. Uppercase alpha strings
 3. Lowercase alpha strings
 4. Integers
 5. Positive integers
 6. Negative integers
 7. Floats
 8. Positive floats
 9. Negative floats

 * Fires user-catchable events on valid/invalid input